Pete-J-Matthews/SQL-Twitch-Gaming-Data/README.md

 ## Dependencies

-Simple SQL that can be ran in your preferred code editor (e.g. Visual Studio Code)
+Simple SQL that can be ran in your preferred SQL cleint.

 ## Future Commits